Georg, Duke of Saxe-Altenburg: Adult years

 In 1826, following the extinction of the senior line of Saxe-Gotha-Altenburg, Ernestine duchies were reorganized.
 As part of the territorial adjustment, Georg's father, Frederick, Duke Saxe-Hildburghausen left the Duchy of Saxe-Hildburghausen on 17 November 1826, and became Duke of the newly created Saxe-Altenburg, though he remained in Hildburghausen until 1829.

 When he moved to Christiansburg Castle in Eisenburg, he farewell words to the town council were, "It made me happy to remain among the inhabitants of this town for a few more years after the departure of my relatives, as I believe that by staying longer I can be of service to my good countrymen."

 The Eisenberg superintendent, Christian Wilhelm Klötzner, described him as "A noble figure, handsome face, bright friendly eyes, dignified bearing, with a clear mind, deep heart, firm will, keen sense of nature and art, affable, simply content with his own needs, frugal yet cheerful, and in his love for his wife and sons the model of a proper family father".
 When his father Frederick, Duke of Saxe-Altenburg died on 29 September 1834, his older brother succeeded him as Joseph, Duke of Saxe-Altenburg.

 He later lived in the Prince's palace in Altenburg.

 Reign and death

 When Joseph, Duke of Saxe-Altenburg was forced to abdicated on 30 November 1848 during the Revolutions of 1848, He succeeded his brother as Duke of Saxe-Altenburg.
 He reformed the financial administration, founded the "Georg Society" to promote art and crafts, and continued to develop Eisenberg Castle.
 In 1850, he established a loan fund for poor craftsmen and used his own funds for poor relief, earning him the nickname Georg the Good.
 He ceremoniously the Altenburg battalion of his brother Eduard, which had fought victoriously in the First Schleswig War.

-He suffered from health issues as early as 28 May 1853, he handed over the government to his son Ernest.
-Georg died in Hummel Shain on 3 August 1853 at the age of 57.
+He suffered from health issues as early as 28 May 1853, he handed over the government to his son Ernst.
+Georg died in Hummelshain hunting lodge on 3 August 1853 at the age of 57.